-“J8~g#|\;Net.
-Art{-^s1” is a sculpture composed of two circuits connected by ethernet cables constantly exchanging a single file: the email revealing the disputed origin of the term “net.art”, sent by artist Alexei Shulgin to the mailing list Nettime on March 18, 1997.
-The email reads:
+A sculpture composed of two circuits connected by ethernet cables, continuously exchanging a single file: the email that revealed the contested origin of the term “net.art.”
+This email was sent by artist Alexei Shulgin to the Nettime mailing list on March 18, 1997.
+It reads:

 I feel it’s time now to give a light on the origin of the term “net.art”.